google/docsy/userguide/content/en/docs/Adding content/Shortcodes/index.md

 ## Tabbed panes

 Sometimes it's very useful to have tabbed panes when authoring content.
 One common use-case is to show multiple syntax highlighted code blocks that showcase the same problem, and how to solve it in different programming languages.
-As an example, the table below shows the language-specific variants of the famous `Hello world!` program one usually writes first when learning a new programming language from scratch:
+As an example, the tabbed pane below shows the language-specific variants of the famous `Hello world!` program one usually writes first when learning a new programming language:

 {{< tabpane langEqualsHeader=true >}}
-  {{< tab header="C" >}}
+  {{< tab "C" >}}
 #include <stdio.h>
 #include <stdlib.h>